All prices on this page are quoted in USD unless otherwise noted.

 Uluwatu - $269K villa

-On capital growth, Uluwatu has also outperformed.
-If you bought a Canggu villa for $350K in 2021, it's probably worth $420K-$450K now.
-If you bought a comparable Uluwatu villa for $220K in 2021, it's likely worth $380K-$450K now - a higher percentage return on a lower initial outlay.
+To put that in concrete terms: a Canggu villa bought for $350K in 2021 is likely worth $420K-$450K today.
+A comparable Uluwatu villa bought for $220K in 2021 is likely worth $380K-$450K - a higher percentage gain on a lower starting number.

 Infrastructure and lifestyle